Department: Communication Disorders

 Brief Description of Duties/Responsibilities:

-- Computer literacy skills for administrative, research and instructional purposes.
+- Excellent computer literacy skills for clinical administrative purposes.

-Please submit electronically letter of interest, current curriculum vitae, official graduate and undergraduate transcripts, and three letters of recommendation to: Communication Disorders Search Committee Chair at CMDsearch1@southernct.edu.
-Best consideration will be given to complete applications received by Friday, October 18, 2019.
+Please submit electronically letter of interest, resume, and three letters of professional reference to: Communication Disorders Search Committee Chair at CMDsearch2@southernct.edu.
+Best consideration will be given to complete applications received by Monday, July 13, 2020.
 The position will remain open until filled.

 SCSU is an Affirmative Action/Equal Employment Opportunity employer.
 The University seeks to enhance the diversity of its faculty and staff.
 People of color, women, veterans, and persons with disabilities are strongly encouraged to apply.